 To the west of Centro, Juarez has a reputation of being one of Mexico’s most exciting and vibrant areas.
 It lies between Centro and Bosque de Chapultepec (the city’s green lungs), and it’s just a 10-minute Uber ride to get to either of these areas.

 Paseo de la Reforma, a wide avenue that runs diagonally across the heart of Mexico City, is dotted with plenty of affordable luxury hotels like Marriott and Hampton Inn.
+Here is where you’ll find many of the best rooftop bars in Mexico City.
 The area is also home to the Zona Rosa, a gay-friendly district of sidewalk bars, Korean restaurants and lively nightlife.

 Things to Do in Juarez, Mexico City